 An example of how 3D models can be a tool for supporting a monitoring campaign is shown in Figure 3.
-All the information regarding the analysed area were organized and integrated in the model itself.
-Therefore, it became an accessible resource, useful both during the campaign, the data processing and for sharing knowledge with curators, in a more efficient way with respect to a 2D image.
+All the information regarding the analysed area was organised and integrated into the model itself.
+Therefore, it became an accessible resource, useful during the campaign, for the data processing and for sharing knowledge with curators in a more efficient way than is possible with a 2D image.

-Eventually, this kind of approach can be used also to display the results of the monitoring project, as done in [27]-[30].
-In addition, the final model can be upload on online platforms, such as the collection website, with engaging video sequences or as interactive models [31].
+This approach can also be used to display the results of the monitoring project, as was done in [27]-[30].
+In addition, the final model can be uploaded onto online platforms, such as the collection website, with engaging video sequences or as interactive models [31].

 XRF results

-In order to investigate the elemental composition of the artefacts subject of this study, X-Ray fluorescence spectroscopy was used.
-The XRF superficial element analysis is useful to investigate the composition of the corrosion products and of the alloy used by the artist.
-In particular, XRF analyses were carried out both on the “Cavaliere” and “Due forme o due ombre n°2” sculptures.
+In order to investigate the elemental composition of the artefacts that are the subjects of this study, X-ray fluorescence spectroscopy was used.
+The XRF superficial element analysis is useful for investigating the composition of the corrosion products and the alloy used by the artist.
+XRF analyses were carried out on both the ‘Cavaliere’ and ‘Due forme o due ombre n°2’ sculptures.